KrakenMare-Interactive/doom-cricket/README.md

 Created release and manifest URL so system can be installed by Foundry VTT.

 Development of rules (system) and game (world) is now possible.

+I am struggling a bit with the release cycle and also how to simply change the character sheet.

+More research required but I *think* I have the scaffolding in place.